psapir/mwd-25-agentforce-workshop/README.md

 - Sign up for a new account and answer a few questions

-- Once in the home screen, navigate to Scenarios on the left hand side and click on New Scenario
+- Once in the home screen, navigate to *Scenarios* on the left hand side and click on *New Scenario*

-- At the bottom of the screen you will see three dots, click then and choose Import Blueprint
+- At the bottom of the screen you will see three dots, click then and choose *Import Blueprint*

 - Upload the JSON file located here /make/Integration Webhooks, Google Docs.blueprint.json, this has a template I’ve created to create the documentation

-- Click Save
+- Click *Save*

-- Click on the Google Docs element and connect your Google Account, remember this is the account where your documents will be stored.
+- Click on the *Google Docs* element and connect your Google Account, remember this is the account where your documents will be stored.

 - Click on the first Webhook element

-- Click on Create Webhook
+- Click on *Create Webhook*

-- Click on Copy Address to Clipboard and store this address somewhere
+- Click on *Copy Address to Clipboard* and store this address somewhere

-- Click on Save
+- Click on *Save*

 - Click on the Save icon at the bottom of the Screen.

-- Go back to the main Scenarios screen.
+- Go back to the main *Scenarios* screen.

 - Click on the checkbox next to the scenario to turn it on and start receiving calls!

-- Going back to Salesforce, open the Developer Console by clicking on the Gear on the top far right and then clicking on Developer Console
+- Going back to Salesforce, open the *Developer Console* by clicking on the Gear on the top far right and then clicking on Developer Console

 - Open the class you created in Level 4 BrieflyDocumentationGenerator

 - Replace the URL located in line 95 of the class with the URL that you got from Make.

 - Save your class and close the developer console.

+- Go to Setup and search for **Remote Site Settings** in the Quick Find bar

+- Click **New Remote Site**

+- Name your site make

+- Enter the copied URL in the Remote Site URL field and click on Save.

 - Test your Agent and ask it to generate the documentation for your project, you should now see a Google doc with documentation in your Google Drive!